Church Music Association of America: 1968–1974

 In 1968, Marier was reelected, along with Noël Goemanne as vice-president, and Fr.
 Skeris as secretary.
 In 1970, Roger Wagner became president.
 In 1973, Gerhard Track was named president, Fr.
 Skeris vice president, and Monsignor Schuler secretary.
 At the meeting of 1973, Solemn Mass was celebrated in the Church of St. Agnes, Saint Paul, Minnesota, by Msgr.
 Johannes Overath with a congregation of one thousand, including Archbishop Leo Binz of Saint Paul and Bishop Alphonse Schladweiler of New Ulm, Minnesota.

 Because CMAA was founded in a merger of the Society of Saint Gregory and the Society of St. Cecilia, the CMAA recognizes 1874 as the year of its founding.
 To recognize the hundredth anniversary of the CMAA, the organization held a Mass at the Church of St. Agnes on December 27, 1973.
 A congratulatory telegram from Pope Paul VI was read at the conclusion of the Mass.

 Msgr.
 Richard Schuler was elected president in 1977; Fr.
 Robert Skeris succeeded Msgr.
 Schuler in 1998, and William Mahrt was elected in 2005.
+The current president, Fr.
+Robert Pasley, was elected in 2025 following the death of William Mahrt.

 Since 2000

 CMAA president William Mahrt participated in the October 9, 2006, public comment session of the United States Conference of Catholic Bishops Liturgy Committee, Subcommittee on Music, in preparation for a revision of the 1983 document Music in Catholic Worship, which eventually produced the document Sing to the Lord.

+The CMAA's annual Sacred Music Colloquium draws between 150 and 200 participants yearly, welcoming both novices and seasoned professionals to attend chant and polyphonic rehearsals which prepare participants to sing daily liturgies, as well as to attend breakout sessions on the organ, composition, conducting, and other related topics.
+The CMAA's journal, Sacred Music, the longest continuously published journal on music in North America, has recently added a peer-reviewed section, and each volume features scholarly and practical articles, as well as new performing editions of sacred music.
+The CMAA's publishing arm publishes books of scholarly and practical interest.
+Recent activities include the publication of several important collections of sacred music, including the Parish Book of Chant, the Parish Book of Motets, and the Parish Book of Motets for Three Voices.
+Each publication is supported by a website which gives away the scores, piano reductions, practice recordings, and texts and translations using a Creative Commons license.
+There are multiple events offered each year that are open to members, and the CMAA's Forum features thousands of threads which discuss practical and scholarly questions about Catholic sacred music.
+The current President of the CMAA is Fr.
+Robert Pasley, the Vice President is Dr. Jennifer Donelson-Nowicka, the Secretary is Janet Gorbitz, and the Treasurer is Steven Holc.
+Members of the board of directors are Christopher Berry, Charles Cole, Rev. Michael Connolly, Matthew Fong, David J. Hughes, Dr. Nathan Knutson, Dr. Susan Treacy, and Dr. Charles Weaver (editor, Sacred Music).